GoodDogAI/robotai/README.md

 setup a "robotai" environment for it.
 `conda create -n robotai python=3.9`

+Be sure that you checkout all the git submodules
+`git submodule update --init`

 Then, install the basic system dependencies, this will work on Ubuntu generally This command will also install the python environment dependencies via a requirements.txt file `./setup_env.sh`